MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/configure-recovery-password-rotation.md

 Possible values are:

 - `0`: numeric recovery password rotation is turned off
-- `1`: numeric recovery password rotation upon use is *on* for Microsoft Entra–joined devices.
+- `1`: numeric recovery password rotation upon use is *on* for Microsoft Entra joined devices.
 This is also the default value
-- `2`: numeric recovery password rotation upon use is *on* for both Microsoft Entra–joined devices and Microsoft Entra hybrid joined devices
+- `2`: numeric recovery password rotation upon use is *on* for both Microsoft Entra joined devices and Microsoft Entra hybrid joined devices

 > [!NOTE]
 > The Policy is effective only when Micropsoft Entra ID or Active Directory backup for recovery password is configured to *required*